 The scope weighs just over 7 ounces and is about 13 inches long.
 This isn’t a compact scope.
 It is best suited for hunting from ground blinds or tree stands vs still hunting in thick woods or heavy brush.

-Low light performance was great using this scope.
+The low light performance was great using this scope.
 We noticed better image quality vs the smaller Tact-Zone scope and dialing the illumination setting down to the dimmest setting was not overwhelming during low light shooting.

 No, rings are not included.
 Any set of standard 1″ mounting rings should work fine.

-This scope is a real work horse.
+This scope is a real workhorse.
 The high-end optics are multi-coated for fog and glare prevention and the tube is nitrogen filled as well.

 If you are looking a for a high-quality xbow scope with illuminated reticles, the Excalibur Shadow Zone is a great buy.
 The scope is always a great upgrade item because most crossbow packages bought online or in stores feature lower quality optics.

 This is always a catch 22 because the scope is one of the most critical components.
 A good xbow scope like the Excalibur Shadow Zone will allow you to hunt longer in low light conditions like dusk or dawn.
 This alone makes it worth the money.